BushLife - Day Hiking Hero

 Opt for foods like trail mix, energy bars, or jerky.
 High-protein snacks and complex carbs to help sustain energy levels during longer hikes.

-Day hiking backpack contents: tarp, water bottle, water filter, snacks, fire kit, spare clothes, compass, head lamp, multi-tool
+Laid out on the ground are day hiking essentials: tarp, water bottle, water filter, snacks, fire kit, spare clothes, compass, head lamp, multi-tool

 All the day hike essentials I carry in my hiking backpack

 Proper preparation is the key when it comes to day hiking.
-Although you may only be out for a few hours, it’s imperative to consider the possibility of unexpected situations.
-Day hikers should always carry a lightweight daypack with them.
+Even though you may only be out for a few hours, always think of the possibility that something unexpected can and usually does happen – Murphy’s Law.
+Day hikers should always carry a lightweight daypack.
 A day hiking backpack of 20 L will do the trick.
-Here are a few essential items for day hikes to pack.
+Add these few day hiking essentials to pack for your next hike.

-First and foremost, always carry a reliable topo map and compass.
+First and foremost, always carry a reliable topo map and compass – the Suunto MC-2 is our go-to.
 Even if you think you know the trail like the back of your hand, it’s always better to be safe than sorry.
 These land-navigating items will help you veer back to safety if you get lost or deviate off course.

 PRO TIP